JorisMeester/matching-application/README.md

 And to run the server enter the following command in the terminal:

 `npm start`

+Now enter `localhost:3000` in the browser URL bar, the application should run.

 ## Languages and frameworks being used
 * HTML